Sinbiose-Reefs/ReefSYN_data/README.md

 ## 2.3.2 Benthic datasets

-### 2.3.2.1 Dataset VIII: Benthic communities’ monitoring in Abrolhos Bank
+### 2.3.2.1 Dataset IX: Benthic communities’ monitoring in Abrolhos Bank

 A mosaic of 15 high-resolution digital images totaling 0.7 m2 constituted each sample.
 Quadrats were permanently delimited by fixed